dortania/OpenCore-Install-Guide/why-oc.md

 4. Injects kexts
 5. Patches SIP back in

-Things to note with Clover's method is:
+Notable problems with Clover's method:

-* Calling XNU's zombie code that hasn't been used since 10.7, it's seriously impressive Apple hasn't removed this code yet
-  * OS updates commonly break this patch, like recently with 10.14.4 and 10.15
+* Calls XNU's zombie code that Apple hasn't been used since 10.7, it's seriously impressive that Apple hasn't removed this code yet.
+OS updates commonly break this patch, like recently with 10.14.4 and 10.15
-* Disables SIP and attempts to re-enable it, don't think much needs to be said
+* Disabling and re-enabling SIP is prone to cause problems.
 * Likely to break with 10.16
-* Supports OS X all the way back to 10.5
+* But supports OS X all the way back to 10.5, if that's an important concern.

+## Kext Injection in OpenCore

-So now lets take a look at OpenCore's method:
+As an alternative, lets take a look at OpenCore's method:

 1. Takes existing prelinked kernel and kexts ready to inject
 2. Rebuilds the cache in the EFI environment with the new kexts
-3. Adds this new cache in
+3. Adds in these new cached files

-Things to note with OpenCore's method is:
+OpenCore's method is:

-* OS Agnostic as the prelinked kernel format as stayed the same since  10.6, far harder to break support.
+* OS Agnostic - the prelinked kernel format has stayed the same since macOS 10.6, so it's less likely to lose support.
-  * This also means proper support starts at 10.7, though 10.6 can be used as well so long as it's already installed(10.6's installer doesn't have a prelinked kernel)
+This also means proper support starts at 10.7, though 10.6 can be used as well so long as it's already installed (10.6's installer doesn't have a prelinked kernel)
-* Far better stability as far less patching
+* More stable because there is far less patching